mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 Proof-of-concept demonstations already exist - organisations are clearly excited about the potential for these systems.
 But in most of these, there are serious consequences to hallucinations.
 Few are currently reliable enough to deploy at scale.

 Of course, DQ may be applied outside healthcare too - eg. systems with knowledge of legisliation, financial regulation or works of literature.
-But here, we constrain the discussion to healtcare.
+But here, we constrain the discussion to healthcare.

 ---